Oerml/Vanderbilt-Cybesecurity-Bootcamp/README.md

 - Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat is a lightweat shipper for forwarding and centralizing log data.
+- Filebeat is a lightweight shipper for forwarding and centralizing log data.
 Filebeat monitors logs, collects log events, then forwards them to elasticsearch or logstash
-- Metricbeat collects metrics from the operatin system and from servies running on the server.
+- Metricbeat collects metrics from the operating system and from servcies running on the server.
 Metricbeat takes These metrics and stats and ships them to an out you specify

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: